thesrikarpaida/ProjectEuler/README.md

 I uploaded the code of a problem here in this repository with the name of the file as the problem number in the [Project Euler](https://projecteuler.net/archives) website.

+## It ain't much, but it honest work.